 Sports2-A-Days: Broadmoor Buccaneers

-BATON ROUGE - The Broadmoor High School football team went 1-9 last year, but Head Coach Yasin Sarah believes the Buccaneers are turning the corner.
+BATON ROUGE - The Broadmoor High School football team went 1-9 last year, but head coach Yasin Sarah believes the Buccaneers are turning the corner.

 Coach tells WBRZ the goal for this year’s team is making the playoffs, something the Bucs haven’t done in over a decade.